Famous-Soldier/Status-Changer/README.md

 # Status-Changer
-A python script that changes your discord status at intervals using your token
+A python script that changes your discord status (text) at intervals using your token

 USAGE: